Amsterdam/dcatd/README.rst

 A microservice with API to store, manage and search through meta data of data sets.

-The latest documentation can always be found `here <https://amsterdam.github.io/dcatd/>`_.
+The latest documentation can always be found at `<https://amsterdam.github.io/dcatd/>`_.

 API
 ---

 The API spec can be found at /openapi on a running instance with default settings.
-The API of the current running instance at Amsterdam can be browsed using Swagger UI `here <https://api.data.amsterdam.nl/api/swagger/?url=/dcatd/openapi>`_.
+The API of the current running instance at Amsterdam can be browsed using `this Swagger UI <https://api.data.amsterdam.nl/api/swagger/?url=/dcatd/openapi>`_.

 How to run locally